-TEXT-Fitch assigns FADE's series 4 Tap final 'BBB' rating
+TEXT-Fitch assigns FADE's series 4 tap final 'BBB' rating

 (The following statement was released by the rating agency)

-Jan 02 - Fitch Ratings has assigned Fondo de Titulizacion del Deficit del Sistema Electrico (FADE or the issuer), F.T.A.’s Series 4 Tap issuances a final ‘BBB’ rating with Negative Outlook.
-The bonds to be issued are worth EUR160m.
+Nov 16 - Fitch Ratings has assigned Fondo de Titulizacion del Deficit del Sistema Electrico, F.T.A.’s (FADE or the issuer) Series 4 Tap issuances a final rating of ‘BBB’ with Negative Outlook.
+The bonds were issued for an amount of EUR110m.

-The tap issuance is fungible with the existing EUR1.66bn Series 4 securities, and consequently shares the same terms and conditions like coupon and maturity dates.
+The tap issuance is fungible with the existing EUR1.40bn Series 4 securities, and consequently shares the same terms and conditions like coupon and maturity dates.

 FADE bonds are backed by the outstanding electricity tariff deficit credit rights in Spain that have not yet been securitised through other securitisation platforms, and is able to issue different series of bonds up to the current programme limit of EUR22bn subject to certain conditions in the programme documents.
 Each series can have different terms, such as different maturity dates and interest rates.
 However, it is a condition under the programme documentation that all the bonds issued are fully guaranteed by the Spanish government.

-FADE has a total EUR15.50bn of bonds outstanding to date.
-This will increase to EUR15.66bn after the Series 4 tap issuance, which is expected to take place on 4 January 2013.
+FADE has a total EUR13.38bn of bonds outstanding to date.
+This will increase to EUR13.49bn after the Series 4 tap issuance, which is expected to take place on 20 November 2012.

 The agency understands that the tap issuance on Series 4 is intended to be used for the acquisition of new tariff deficit claims.